edbratt/test-document-text/README.md

 This would tell the user about the documentation.
 If there are build commands, they'd be here.
 Anything specific to someone who wants to edit the contents

+Source-code from the examples is available in [this repository](https://github.com/edbratt/test-document-examples)